kvatnynito/kvatnynito/README.md

 ## 🎯 Career Goal

-To become a Security Analyst / Blue Team Engineer contributing to real-world detection engineering, incident response, and cloud security operations.
+Gain the skills a Security Analyst / Blue Team Engineer use for real-world detection engineering, incident response, and cloud security operations.